DUI First Offense Georgia: 1st Offense DUI Lawyer Near Me

 That is because most first DUI offence cases can either be diverted, expunged, given a first offender record restriction, or otherwise masked from criminal records.
 States like Georgia, South Carolina and North Carolina do not "play that game."

-Why you need the best lawyers near me for DUI.
 Unlike most other crimes that can be given first offender act treatment or some sort of one-time diversion or conditional discharge, drunk driving or drugged driving are banned in Georgia.
 No person convicted of a first DWI offense can obtain any such record-clearing benefits.

 What are the consequences of a DUI?
-Even the statutory minimums offered on a first DUI offense in GA plea bargain can't be accepted, if you a person with lofty aspirations and a possible political or corporate career.
+Even the statutory minimums offered on a first DUI offense in GA plea bargain can't be accepted, if you are a person with lofty aspirations and a possible political or corporate career.
 In some clients' cases, the fact that their driving privileges will be suspended at the Georgia Department of Driver Services compels them to fight their case.

 Plus, other penalties and consequences that can derail future or present employment opportunities.
 One common example of this is that due to the mandatory 12 months of probation, you will not be allowed to join the military until after the probation period is over and your case is closed.